akond/sh-git/README.md

 * `git-onmaster` - Checks if the current branch is master
 * `git-parents` - Prints parents of the merger
 * `git-pl` - Fast-forward only pull
+* `git-return` - Set files to their previous contents.
 * `git-sci` - Svn CommIt
 * `git-sh` - Show changes between commits with true file names.
 * `git-shm` -  show changes brought by merge